Graphic Intervention: 25 Years of AIDS Awareness PostersOn April 9, 2020 by Ann Brown

 Along with other works donated to MCAD, the exhibit draws upon Jim Lapides’ (owner of the International Poster Gallery) archive of international AIDS Awareness posters.
 Besides Lapides’s professional credentials, the subject matter is personal: his sister’s best friend died in 1991 after a six-year battle with the disease.
 In his introductory essay for the exhibit, Lapides calls the posters “a graphic quilt of a different kind,” a way of remembering those who have died.

 What is remarkable about the posters is their shared universality, and how well they communicate with people across all different geographies and beliefs.
+You can follow 10 interesting blogs.

 There are posters here in French, Spanish, Vietnamese—posters that use photography or cartoons, and posters with blocks of text.
 Some artists choose to convey their message through image only.
 Every case is provocative and a call to action.

 You can view 153 of the posters included in the exhibition at MCAD’s interactive site.
+You can also check some interesting articles on our useful blog.